streamingfast/firehose-docs/content/operators/concepts/data-flow.md

 connecting to its standard output pipe and reading the `DMLOG` messages.
 It collects and organizes the various small chunks, assembling state changes, calls and transactions forming a fully-fledged block for a specific protocol.

-The assembled block is actually a protocol buffer generated object, taken from our protocol buffer definitions.
+The assembled block is actually a protocol buffer generated object, taken from our protobuf definitions.
 Once a block has been formed, it is then serialized in binary format, stored into a persistent storage, and at the same time broadcast to all listeners using gRPC streaming.